yangyansong-adbe/react-native-static-framework/README.md

 ### Solution 2

-1. Remove the C++ compiler flag, `-fcxx-modules`, mentioned in the troubleshooting guide.
+1. If you added the C++ compiler flag `-fcxx-modules` while following the troubleshooting guide, please remove it.

 ![Solution Screenshot](./screenshots/5.png)